 Highlights

 - A couple of long sandy beaches; Praia da Ilha do Pessegueiro, Praia dos Aivados, Praia do Saltinho, Praia dos Nascedios, Praia do Malhao.
-Every time we got a chance we took off the shoes and walked barefoot on the beach, basically first 10 km you can walk on the beach.
+Every time we got a chance we took off our shoes and walked barefoot on the beach, basically first 10 km you can walk on the beach.

 - Wildflowers along the trail (we walked the Fishermen’s trail in May).